jonna-agnes/AIML_DataSpark-Illuminating-Insights-for-Global-Electronics/README.md

 ## Technologies Used

 - Python 3.x
-- Streamlit
 - SQL (MySQL or PostgreSQL)
 - Pandas
+- SQL Connector
-- SQLAlchemy
+- Power BI

 ## Packages Used

-- streamlit
+- numpy
 - pandas
-- sqlalchemy
+- matplotlib
-- pymysql or psycopg2
+- seaborn
-- numpy
+- sqlconnector

 ## Workflow and Execution Flow

+- Project setup and install packages/softwares.
-- Extract data from the database using SQL queries.
+- Extract data from the uncleaned dataset
 - Clean and process data with pandas.
+- Database setup using SQL queries.
+- Data Analysis in workbench.
 - Visualize insights using Streamlit dashboards.
-- Modular functions for each analysis step.

 ## Project Development

 - Modular codebase with functional blocks for each analysis.
 - Organized SQL queries for different analytics modules.
 - Easily extensible for future enhancements.
+- Data Cleaning and Prepapration.
+- Load data in SQL database.
+- Power BI Visualisation.
+- Develop 10 SQL queries.